DIKU-EDU/kudos/docs/kernel-overview.rst

 .. figure:: kudos-memory.png

-   The Kudos memory structure.
+   The KUDOS memory structure.

-The physical memory usage in Kudos for its MIPS target can be seen in the picture above.
+The physical memory usage in KUDOS for its MIPS target can be seen in the picture above.
 At the left side of the figure, memory addresses can be seen.
 At the bottom is the beginning of the system main memory (address zero) and at the top the end of the physical memory.